CMSgov/bluebutton-site-static/_pages/developers.md

 2. In the navigation bar on [https://sandbox.bluebutton.cms.gov](https://sandbox.bluebutton.cms.gov) click on "Test Client"
 3. Click "sample Authorization flow"
 4. Click the Authorization Link to authorize
-5. You will be redirected to MyMedicare.gov.
+5. You will be redirected to your Medicare account.
 Login with one of the synthetic beneficiary accounts

 	<div class="ds-c-alert ds-c-alert--hide-icon ds-u-margin-bottom--2">
       <div class="ds-c-alert__body">